hotpillow/Simple_n-grams/README.md

 # Simple_n-grams
 Note: The tokenizer used takes away ALL punctuation, but leaves the ends of connected words (i.e. 's, 'd, 'll, 've)

-N-grams are described as a “language model to capture patterns in n consecutive words of training text.
-An estimator smooths the probabilities derived from the text”.
-But I just like to say the models predict the probability of a word occurring based on the previous words.
+N-grams are essentially models that predict the probability of a word occurring based on the previous n - 1 words.

-Given a text file, the program splits the text into words (tokenize) then passes the words into NLTK's ngram() function along with the number of previous words - 1 the model should look back at (i.e. 3 is passed for a trigram and the model looks at the previous 2 words).
+This program tokenizes the text file (splits the text into words) then passes the tokens into NLTK's ngram() function along with the number of previous words - 1 the model should look back at (i.e. 3 is passed for a trigram and the model looks at the previous 2 words).
+Then five sentences, each ten words, are generated using the n-grams.

 ## How to run
 ### Recommended that this is ran in a virtual environment.
   - create a virtual environmenet named .env
     - $ python3 -m venv .env
-  - enter venv
+  - enter the virtual environment
     - $ source .env/bin/activate
   - install jupyter
     - Note: To install you may have edit the venv's pyvenv.cfg file in your IDE.
 Set 'include-system-site-packages' key to true to run the '--system-site-packages' option, otherwise you can leave it be.